Community Supported Agriculture

 How it Works

 Each members will receive a basket of fresh, premium, all natural produce each week.
 The season is 22 weeks from June 1 through October.
-Shares can be picked-up at some of the farmers markets we attend including Farmington, Ann Arbor, Manchester and Livonia.
+Shares can be picked-up at some of the farmers markets we attend including Farmington, Northville, Birmingham or at the farm, both Manchester and Chelsea locations.